-The Salem School District provides computers and/or computer Internet access for many employees, to assist employees in performing work related tasks.
-Employees are advised that they enjoy no expectation of privacy in any aspect of their computer use, including email, and that under Arkansas law, both email and computer use records maintained by the district are subject to disclosure under the Freedom of Information Act.
-Consequently, no employee or student-related reprimands or other disciplinary communications should be made through email.
+The Salem School District provides technology resources for many employees to assist employees in performing work related tasks.
+Employees are advised that they enjoy no expectation of privacy in any aspect of their computer use, including email, and that under Arkansas law both email and technology use records maintained by the district are subject to disclosure under the Freedom of Information Act.
+Consequently, no employee or student-related reprimands or other disciplinary communications should be made through email except when specifically authorized by District policy.